When you are learning to sail, many sailors want to know if it is possible to sail a boat that does not have a keel.

 Catamaran Sailboats Do Not Have A Keel

-A Catamaran sailboat is considered a multi-hulled watercraft that will have two parallel hulls of equal size.
+A Catamaran sailboat is considered a multi-hulled watercraft with two parallel hulls of equal size.
 It is a very stable sailboat that gets its stability from the wide beams rather than from a ballasted keel as with a monohull boat or what most people think of as a sailboat.

-Catamarans were invented by the Austronesian people who used the Catamaran style boats to sail across the ocean to expand their reach in the Indian and Pacific Oceans.
-The word catamaran comes from Tami, “”logs bound together”.
+Catamarans were invented by the Austronesian people, who used Catamaran-style boats to sail across the ocean to expand their reach in the Indian and Pacific Oceans.
+The word catamaran comes from Tami, ” logs bound together.”

-Catamarans can range in size from very large vessels to smaller vessels.
+Catamarans can range in size from enormous vessels to smaller vessels.
 There are even catamarans that are navy ships or car ferries.

 Catamarans continue to be popular cruising and sailing vessel.
 Some of the larger catamarans have cabins and sleeping areas.
 Many of the smaller catamarans are used for racing or sailing for enjoyment.

-Many of the smaller catamarans known by the brand name Hobie Cat can capsize.
+Many smaller catamarans known by the brand name Hobie Cat can capsize.
 I have sailed on many smaller catamarans where I either fell off the boat or the boat completely capsized or tipped over.
-To sail these small catamarans, you need to know how to bring the boat upright again.
+To sail these small catamarans, you must bring the boat upright again.
 Bringing a boat upright in the ocean can sometimes be challenging.

 Dinghy Sailboats Do Not Have A Keel

-Another type of popular sailboat would be a small sailboat that is smaller than 20’ is called a Dinghy The Dinghy sailboat is a popular boat for many people to learn to sail on.
+Another type of popular sailboat would be a small sailboat smaller than 20’ called a Dinghy.
+The Dinghy sailboat is a popular boat for many people to learn to sail on.
 I learned to sail on a Dinghy with a sailing course I took in the Philippines.

 A dinghy has no keel nor a ballast.
 To help the boat resist sideways movement, it has a centerboard or daggerboard that can usually be raised or lowered as needed.